Academic transcript

 Clinical placement

-Provide an opportunity for a student to focus on applying the knowledge and skills that they have acquired to a clinical or allied health care setting working with patients or clients.
-The placement is only available to students following successful completion of required assessments and other requirements.
+A clinical placement gives you the chance to apply the knowledge and skills you have acquired to a clinical or allied health care setting, working with patients or clients.

 College

-An organisational division within the University (e.g. College of Science and Engineering) covering a particular area of study.
+Flinders has six colleges (e.g. College of Science and Engineering) which are organisational divisions dedicated to education and research in a particular area of study.

 Commonwealth Assistance Form (CAF)